xinyiqin/lightx2v/README.md

 | **LightX2V** | 4090D | 8 cards + no cfg | 3.13s/it | 1.5x |
 | **LightX2V** | 4090D | **8 cards + no cfg + fp8** | **2.35s/it** | **2.0x** 🚀 |

 **Note**: All the above performance data were tested on Wan2.1-I2V-14B-480P(40 steps, 81 frames).
-In addition, we also provide a 4-step distilled model on the [HuggingFace page](https://huggingface.co/lightx2v).
+In addition, we also provide 4-step distilled models on the [HuggingFace page](https://huggingface.co/lightx2v).

 ## 💡 Quick Start